lit/lit/dev-docs/design/how-lit-html-works.md

 After the update phase this fragment is inserted into the DOM.

+The following sections cover in detail what happens when the `TemplateInstance` is created and then cloned:

 #### Create a `TemplateInstance`

 A `TemplateInstance` is responsible for creating the initial DOM and updating that DOM.
 It's an updatable instance of a `Template`.
-The `TemplateInstance` holds references to the Parts used to update the DOM.
+The `TemplateInstance` holds references to the `Part`s used to update the DOM.

 #### Clone the template and instantiate Parts

 Within `TemplateInstance._clone()`, first the `<template>` element is cloned into a document fragment.

 After cloning, the document fragment node tree is walked to associate nodes with `TemplatePart`s by depth-first-index.
-When a node's index matches the index stored on a `TemplatePart`, a Part instance is created for the node.
+When a node's index matches the index stored on a `TemplatePart`, a `Part` instance is created for the node.
 Based on the data in the `TemplatePart`, one of `ChildPart`, `AttributePart`, `PropertyPart`, `EventPart`, `BooleanAttributePart`, or `ElementPart` is instantiated.

 These Part instances are stored on the `TemplateInstance`.

 ### 2.iii.
 Update

-The update step, which is performed for initial renders as well, is performed in `TemplateInstance._update()`.
+The update phase, which happens on every render, is initiated by [`TemplateInstance._update()`](https://github.com/lit/lit/blob/64fb960246e8f1eae982c2f09fca9759001756af/packages/lit-html/src/lit-html.ts#L1532).

 Updates are performed by iterating over the parts and values array, and calling `part._$setValue(value)`.

 What happens when a value is updated on a Part is determined by the parts themselves.
 Every single Part type will also call `resolveDirective` very early in the logic and reassign `value` to the returned value.
 This is [how directives can customize and extend how an expression renders](https://lit.dev/docs/templates/directives/).

-Recall that our examples `TemplateResult` contains these dynamic values for the first render:
+Recall that our example's `TemplateResult` contains these dynamic values for the first render:

 ```js
 ['', 0, () => render(counterUi(1), container)];
 ```

-Which results in each of the three parts on the `TemplateInstance` being called with the associated value.
-For demonstrative purposes, inlined this looks like:
+Which results in each of the three parts on the `TemplateInstance` being called with the respective value.
+For demonstrative purposes, inlined this would look like:

 ```js
 AttributePart._$setValue('');